10 Clapham Restaurants You Need To Visit

-From the bustle of the Junction to the peaceful escape of the common and the quaint, cobbled charm of the Old Town, you’re not short of options when it comes to eating out in Clapham.
+From the bustle of the High Street to the peaceful escape of the common and the quaint, cobbled charm of the Old Town, you’re not short of options when it comes to eating out in Clapham.
 Here’s our pick of the 10 Clapham restaurants you need to pay a visit.

-Restaurateur Robin Gill may have had to close the doors of The Dairy recently, but the doors to Sorella remain firmly open, serving up BBQ monkfish, Dexter beef denver, and an array of fresh pasta dishes, with Amedei dark chocolate & whiskey Tiramisu to tuck into on the way home (room allowing).
+Robin Gill’s Sorella serves an incredible range of dishes including bbq monkfish, Dexter beef denver, and an array of fresh pasta dishes, with Amedei dark chocolate & whiskey tiramisu to tuck into on the way home (room allowing).
 More than just one of the most popular Clapham restaurants, Sorella is certainly one of the best Italians around.